-Clinton, Michelle Obama make first joint campaign appearance in bid for women's support
+Trump attacks Clinton on trade, says he should be handed victory

 "If people wonder: Yes, Hillary Clinton is my friend," she said.

 Clinton promised to take good care of Obama's White House vegetable garden if she won and wistfully praised the athletic first lady's dancing skills.
-"If only," Clinton said.
+"One could only hope," Clinton said.

 She also lauded Obama's work for children and military families and in what was perhaps a nod to African-Americans she hopes will vote for her in the state, said Obama had faced challenges she had not as a presidential spouse.